• Skip to primary navigation

 • T-shirt

-To produce t-shirts, producers have to buy from inputs from fabric producers.
-And fabric producers buy inputs from yarn producers.
-Lastly, yarn producers buy cotton from farmers.
+To produce t-shirts, producers have to buy inputs from fabric producers, fabric producers, yarn producers, and yarn producers, who buy cotton from farmers.

 T-shirt manufacturers spend an average of $60 on fabric and sell their products at $80 per unit.
 Meanwhile, the fabric producer buys the yarn for $50.
 Finally, the yarn producer buys cotton from farmers for $40 to produce its output.
 The following table shows the price (output value) of each: